 - One-Lane, Two-Way Taper or Flagger Taper Transition Area This typically involves at least one flagger, usually two.
 This taper is used where both directions of traffic must alternately share the same lane.
-The merging taper is 50 to 100 feet long as is the downstream taper which is often a part of the overall tapering installation.
-Spacing is no more than 20 feet between the devices regardless of the speed. - Merging Taper The merging taper is the longest as it requires two lanes to merge into one.
+The merging taper is 50 to 100 feet long.
+Spacing is no more than 20 feet between the devices regardless of the speed and includes 6 devices. - Merging Taper The merging taper is the longest as it requires two lanes to merge into one.
 An arrow panel in arrow mode is used for this operation. - Shifting Taper Since this taper does not require road users to merge, it is half-as long as a merging taper.
 An arrow panel is not used to indicate a shift. - Shoulder Taper A shoulder taper is used where the shoulder is wide enough to be used as a lane either by a car or bicyclist.
 Some road users may use it to make a premature turn and avoid traffic slowdowns. - Downstream Taper This is an optional feature to let road users know that the road has resumed to its original function.
 Sometimes the tangent line is extended instead of a taper to allow merging construction vehicles.
-Downstream tapers are the same configuration as Flagger Tapers, 50 to 100 feet but no more than 20 feet spacing.
+Downstream tapers have a similar configuration as One Lane Two Way Tapers (Flagger Tapers), 0 to 100 feet but no more than 20 feet spacing.